poetry & things

 The wind and winter’s howling call,

-scattered nests and down the feather falls.
+scattered nests and down the feathers fall.

 Crack of limbs, cold and bare branched